amazon-archives/aws-mobilehub-ember/README.md

 ## Updating from Mobile Hub

-If you update your AWS backend, after updating the AWS Mobile Hub configuration, run (from the root of your project):
+If you update your AWS Mobile Hub project by adding or removing features you will need an updated `aws-config.js` file.
+You can do this by runing the following (from the root of your project):

     aws s3 cp s3://your-hosting-bucket/aws-config.js ./vendor/aws-config.js